oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

     # <copy>mkdir ~/.oci</copy>
     ```

-## Task 9: Upload your PEM file to your compute instance
+## Task 9: Upload your private key (PEM file) to your compute instance

-Upload your PEM file into object storage, and then copy it to your compute instance.
+Upload your private key (PEM file) into object storage, and then copy it to your compute instance.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Storage**, and then **Buckets**.
-Select your compartment, for example, **DataSafeAuditData**.
+Select your compartment.
 Click the name of your bucket.

     The **Bucket Details** page is displayed.